zhaobi360/j360-quiz-project/README.md

 •	This quiz is responsive on all kinds of browsers and devices.

 • Why I use so many "submit" button in the quiz?
 Because this is a better choice I think.
 Based on my experience in BuzzFeed Quizzes, every time I can only click the answer once.
 In this case, I may click an answer mistakenly, I may want to reselect an answer before I make sure it is right.
 So the "submit" is a human-centered design, it makes the quiz-taker think twice.
 Just like we take any class quiz on Canvas, we can change the answers many times before we submit our results.
 Clicking an answer and cannot change is not a good design.

+• Credit to https://github.com/afeld so that I Can use the emoji in my quiz.